Ernanm280/deploying-ad/README.md

 You can now log in to `Client-1` using a **non-administrative domain user**.
 Note: In production environments, this is typically configured using Group Policy.

-*5. Create Multiple Users with a Script*
+5. Create Multiple Users with a Script
 ---
 ### Login to DC-1